CoopCollective/coopcollective.github.io/about.md

 ---
-title: "About"
+title: "About Coop Collective"
 layout: about
 ---

-# About Coop Collective

 Coop Collective is a group of like minded chicken farmers who got together to start the Cock Talk podcast and saw the chance to create something even bigger than that.
 We want to be a source for knowledge and insight for the Chicken Derby community but also a fun place to share your love of digital chickens.
 When your friends and family get sick of hearing you talk about digital chickens you can always find some chicken chat here.

 The Coop Collective was born out of the minds of four of us but is very much a community intended to help all of its members be successful in Chicken Derby and have a fun time doing it.
 Through the Cock Talk Podcast, this website, a discord group, and any future ventures it is our aim to pool together knowledge and resources so that together we can all achieve more.

 ## Blake - Wattle Wattle Racing Team